Vikranth3140/Encryption-Decryption-Tool/README.md

-# File Encryption and Decryption Script
+# File Encryption and Decryption Tool

 ## Introduction

-This script provides a flexible way to encrypt and decrypt files using Python.
+This Python tool provides a flexible way to encrypt and decrypt files.
 It supports two methods of key management:

 1. **Stored Key Method**: Uses a securely generated key saved to a file (`secret.key`).
 2. **Password-Based Key Derivation**: Derives the encryption key from a user-provided password using PBKDF2 HMAC-SHA256 with a unique, random salt.